Irina-Kostina/cake-shop/README.md

 A full-stack e-commerce web application for a botanical-inspired cake shop.
 Built with **React, TypeScript, Node.js, Express, and TailwindCSS**.

-This project was developed as part of my software development studies to demonstrate skills in **frontend design, backend API development, and user experience design**.
+This project was developed as part of my software development studies to demonstrate skills in **frontend design, backend API development, database, and user experience design**.

 ---